top of page

 June 25-28

 Columbus, Ohio, and virtual.
 National Convention is a League experience unlike any other, as delegates representing state and local Leagues vote on the LWVUS Board of Directors, Nominating Committee, bylaws amendments, budget, and League priorities.
 Convention also includes dynamic presentations, practical trainings, and inspiring content that support our mission of empowering voters and defending democracy.
 Register.
-Let us know if you are attending
+Let us know if you are attending so we can assign you as a LWV Morris Area delegate.

 General Election